Thinking parenting Blog

 What children need most from their parents

-Even before Covid-19, many working parents were already conflicted about what children need most from us, and how to prioritise between work and family.
-We are a generation of parents who are working...
+Many working parents are conflicted about what children need most from us, and how to prioritise between work and family.
+We are a generation of parents who are working more and parenting more.
+We...

 Getting teenagers into a routine

 Getting teenagers into a routine is a topic that frequently comes up in my discussions with parents of teenagers.
-And especially so around exams and during the recent coronavirus homeschooling /...
+And especially so during the run up to exams.
+It can be hard to know when to just...

 Helping children set goals